discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 **Precast**
 * Wait for your teammates to drop a fire field and in case you have a <Specialization name="Soulbeast"/>, wait until they use <Skill name="Moa Stance"/> which increases your boon duration by 20 %.
-* Your prestacking is relatively simple and follows the same pattern on every boss.
+* Your pre stacking is relatively simple and follows the same pattern on every boss.
 Cast <Skill name="Orders from Above"/> and <Skill name="Renewing Wave"/> and take the mistlock and cast them again.

 **100 - 75%**

-* Cast <Skill name="DarkrazorsDaring"/> on MAMA as soon as the red circle appear.
+* Cast <Skill name="DarkrazorsDaring"/> on MAMA as soon as the red circle appears.
 * Cast <Skill name="IcerazorsIre"/> right before MAMA becomes vulnerable.
 * Use <Skill name="Surgeofthemists"/> to break the defiance bar.
 Be aware of your positioning to gain an additional hit.
 * Swap your weapons as soon as you are no longer in MAMA's hitbox where your <Skill name="Surge of the mists"/> could hit so you stop casting that skill to save some time.